Mutual House is now open!

 We’ve had premises in Ipswich town centre since we were formed in 1849, as the Ipswich and Suffolk Freehold Land Society.
-In more recent years, we’ve been located in Upper Brook Street (1915-2009) and also Sailmakers Shopping Centre (formerly Tower Ramparts) from 1990 to the present day.
+In more recent years, we’ve been located in Upper Brook Street (1915-2009) and also Sailmakers Shopping Centre (formerly Tower Ramparts) from 1990 until 2018.

 The building was originally two separate units, with Parr’s Bank located at the corner of Princes Street and King Street.
 Next to Parr’s Bank on Princes Street stood Alfred Stearn and Son, an ironmongery.
 Interestingly, the former ironmongery part of the building – where our counter service will be located – is not protected under the Grade II listing.

 The architect for Parr’s Bank was Thomas W Cotman, nephew of the famous watercolourist John Sell Cotman.
 To read more about the building, visit the Ipswich Lettering website.

 Work on the building has been carried out with special care and attention.
 We've discovered many special features which had been previously covered up – such as an external, etched, Parr’s Bank decal and a beautiful original ceiling.
 We have preserved these features and painstakingly restored the ceiling, which is now open for all to see!